magento/devdocs/_includes/install/releasenotes/ce_install_21.md

 2. Follow the instructions to pull the updates from the repository and update using Composer.

 ### Upgrade using the command line
+This section discusses how to upgrade to Magento 2.1 (including a Release Candidate) using the command line.

-{% collapsible To upgrade to version 2.1 using the command line: %}
+{% collapsible To upgrade to Magento 2.1 using the command line: %}

 1. Log in to your Magento server as, or switch to, the Magento file system owner.
 2. Change to the directory in which you installed the Magento software.